Achilles Tendon Rupture (Tear)

 - Weakness in push off can be immediately felt and standing on tip toes is impossible

-The Non-surgical option is the treatment of choice for older and more sedentary individuals.
-This method involves casting the foot with the toe pointing downward (plantarflexed cast position), and changing the cast every couple of weeks, and gradually bringing the foot back into a functional position.
-However, casting does have a higher incidence of re-rupture of the tendon as compared to surgical treatment.
+The non-surgical option is the treatment of choice for older and more sedentary individuals.
+This method involves splinting or casting the foot with the toe pointing downward (plantarflexed cast position), Weightbearing is gradually initiated.
+However, casting alone does have a higher incidence of re-rupture of the tendon as compared to surgical treatment.
+With either treatment choice, we follow proven treatments protocols to provide the most optimal outcomes.

-We are proud to be your achilles injury expert for tears, ruptures and more all around the Seattle area.
-Whether you are in Everett, Bothell, Arlington or Lynnwood, call us today to make an apointment and talk about your achilles injury.
+We are proud to be your Achilles expert to troubleshoot tears, strains, partial ruptures, thickening, and more all around the Seattle area.
+Whether you are in Everett, Bothell, Arlington or Lynnwood, Lake Stevens call us today to make an apointment and we can educate you on Achilles problems and better yet solutions!